rapatao/vertx-eventbus-proxyhelper-java/README.md

 ```

 ## How to register a service?
-The ServiceRegister class will get all methods of an interface provided by the given instance and
-will create a Vertx EventBus Consumer for each one.
+The ServiceRegister class get all methods of an interface provided by the given instance and will create a Vertx EventBus Consumer for each method.

 ```java
 new ServiceRegister(vertx).registry(new ServiceImplementationInstance());
 ```

 ## Consuming a service
+The ProxyServiceCreator create an instance of given Service that will call the Vertx EventBus using the "send" method and will return a Future<T> with the handler result.

 ```java
 ServiceInterface service = new ProxyServiceCreator(vertx).create(ServiceInterface.class);